-RCL FOODS operates a combined assurance framework which co-ordinates the efforts of management, internal assurance providers and external assurance providers in a manner that ensures collaboration, and assists in bringing about a holistic view of an organisation's risk profile and assurance activities.
+RCL FOODS operates a combined assurance framework which co-ordinates the efforts of management, internal assurance providers and external assurance providers in a manner that ensures collaboration and assists in bringing about a holistic view of an organisation's risk profile and assurance activities.

 The Risk Committee considers the risks and the assurance provided through the combined assurance framework, and it periodically advises the Board on the state of risks and controls in RCL FOODS' operating environment.
-This information is used as the basis for the Board's review, sign-off and reporting to stakeholders (via the Integrated Annual Report) on risk management and the effectiveness of internal controls within the Group.
+This information is used as the basis for the Board's review, sign-off and reporting to stakeholders (via the Abridged Integrated Annual Report) on risk management and the effectiveness of internal controls within the Group.
+The Committee is satisfied with the arrangements in place for ensuring an effective and efficient combined assurance model within the Group.